Renkunzhao/PRIME/README.md

 <p align="center">
   <img src="media/FirstPlot_new.png" alt="PRIME pipeline from real robot motion and sensing to physics-consistent motion, inertia, and contact estimation" width="78%">
 </p>

-PRIME combines measured robot motion, actuator sensing, robot dynamics, and contact dynamics in a single differentiable optimization loop.
-The output is a physics-consistent trajectory together with estimated contact forces and inertial parameters.

 PRIME is built on [Crocoddyl](https://github.com/loco-3d/crocoddyl) as the optimization backend and preserves Crocoddyl's BSD-3-Clause license and